-Model-based clustering is based on the theory that data are derived from a mixture of underlying probability distributions (see 23).
-The most popular approach is the Gaussian mixture model, where each observation is assumed to be distributed as one of k multivariate-normal distributions, where k is the number of "mixture components" or profiles (24).
-We estimated the optimum number of latent profiles using standardised raw scale scores and estimating profiles as finite mixture models.
-Data were analysed using R (version 3.5.1) and primarily a combination of the "tidyLPA" (version 1.0.8) and "mclust" (version 5.4.6) packages.
-Gaussian finite mixture models were estimated using the EM algorithm (starting with the expectation step) for model-based hierarchical agglomerative clustering (24).
+Model-based clustering is based on the theory that data are derived from a mixture of underlying probability distributions.22 The most popular approach is the Gaussian mixture model, where each observation is assumed to be distributed as one of k multivariate-normal distributions, where k is the number of 'mixture components' or profiles.23 We estimated the optimum number of latent profiles using standardised raw scale scores and estimating profiles as finite mixture models.
+Data were analysed using R (version 3.5.1 for Windows) and primarily a combination of the 'tidyLPA' (version 1.0.8) and 'mclust' (version 5.4.6) packages.
+Gaussian finite mixture models were estimated using the expectation-maximisation (EM) algorithm (starting with the expectation step) for model-based hierarchical agglomerative clustering.23

-It is recommended that a range of criteria are used for identifying the correct number of profiles (14).
-Although the Bayesian information criterion (BIC; 25) is used as the default, we also used Akaike information criterion (AIC; 26), the consistent AIC (CAIC; 27), sample size adjusted BIC (SABIC; 28), and integrated complete-data likelihood criterion (ICL; 29), to judge model estimation.
-Larger log-likelihood values (BIC, SABIC, AIC, CAIC, or ICL) relative to the previous model indicate better fit.
-Entropy and minimum probability were also assessed (30), with values closer to 1 indicative of better fit.
-Finally, we examined findings from the bootstrap likelihood ratio test (BLRT; 31), with larger changes in log-likelihood relative to the previous model indicative of better fit.
-We calculated estimates for one to nine profiles, generated via two models that either presumed equal variances (as opposed to allowing variances to vary) and covariances fixed to zero (Model 1 in tidyLPA), or equal variances and equal covariances (Model 3 in tidyLPA).
+It is recommended that a range of criteria are used for identifying the correct number of profiles.14 Although the Bayesian information criterion (BIC)24 is used as the default, we also used the Akaike information criterion (AIC),25 consistent AIC (CAIC),26 sample size adjusted BIC (SABIC)27 and integrated complete-data likelihood criterion (ICL)28 to judge model estimation.
+Larger loglikelihood values (BIC, SABIC, AIC, CAIC or ICL) relative to the previous model indicate better fit.
+Entropy and minimum probability were also assessed,29 with values closer to 1 indicative of better fit.
+Finally, we examined findings from the bootstrap likelihood ratio test (BLRT),30 with larger changes in log-likelihood relative to the previous model indicative of better fit.
+We calculated estimates for one to nine profiles, generated via two models that presumed either equal variances (as opposed to allowing variances to vary) and covariances fixed to zero (Model 1 in tidyLPA) or equal variances and equal covariances (Model 3 in tidyLPA).